 Child Support Assistance Is Available

 If you have questions about child support generally or child support issues impacted by domestic violence specifically, please do not hesitate to schedule a consultation with an experienced Lake Forest, IL domestic violence lawyer today.
 Child support is a uniquely sensitive issue because there are few things more pressing in life than attending to the needs of one’s child.
 As a result, child support challenges can escalate quickly as soon as tensions rise.
 This reality is particularly stressful in situations involving domestic violence, because emotional obstacles and practical obstacles (like restraining orders) can make resolution of such challenges more difficult.
-Please do not hesitate to speak with a member of the legal team at Hurst, Robin & Kay, LLC about your situation if you could benefit from guidance and support at this time.
+Please do not hesitate to speak with a member of the legal team at Hurst, Robin, Kay & Allen, LLC about your situation if you could benefit from guidance and support at this time.